-Getting replacement windows for a Denver home is an excellent opportunity to upgrade your windows to something more attractive and comfortable, and that provides added sunlight and fresh air inside the home as well.
-An upgraded window style, including larger and more energy-efficient windows, might even add value to your home itself!
+Getting replacement windows for a Denver home is an excellent opportunity to upgrade your windows to something more attractive and comfortable that provides added sunlight and fresh air inside the home as well.
+Upgraded window styles, including larger and more energy-efficient windows, might even add value to your home itself!

 To choose the best replacement windows for your house, note the home’s interior’s overall style, the amount of sunlight and fresh air you prefer inside the home, privacy and window covering options, and ease of cleaning.